carlaKC/ln-data/forwarding-history/README.md

 There are two phases in this data collection:
 1. Collection of forwarding events from node in a CSV
-2. Pseudonymization of data to remove sensitive information
+2. Randomization of data to remove sensitive information

 Responses are parsed using [jq](https://jqlang.github.io/jq/) - please open an issue if this requirement is not possible in your production